JVH2 (MARINE) RULES

 • As a member of the

-'World Hydrogen Challenge Association,' the skipper of the vessel pledges to communicate to the Association his or her times for crossing the starting and finishing line, expressed in universal time
+'World Hydrogen Challenge Club,' the skipper of the vessel pledges to communicate to the Association his or her times for crossing the starting and finishing line, expressed in universal time

 with an accuracy of 1 second.